Skip to article frontmatterSkip to article content

 To make LaTeX-generated documents accessible, there are three key steps:

 While accessibility features can be enabled using modern LaTeX compilers, some assistive technologies may still struggle to fully parse LaTeX-generated PDF files.
-By providing the source LaTeX file, you ensure that people who cannot access the PDF file can still access the content.
+The Center for Disability & Access recommends that we provide the source LaTeX file along with the PDF file to ensure that all users can access the content.

 To enable the PDF tagging feature, add the \DocumentMetadata command with the appropriate options at the very beginning of your LaTeX source file.